 2. If your application is denied, or if you withdraw the application before being accepted/denied (which you should always do in writing), the landlord must return the earnest money by the end of the next business day (unless you gave written permission for them to retain it for up to 21 days).
 ATCP 134.05(2)(a)3.

-3. If you are accepted but don't want the apartment, the landlord can deduct for the actual costs of re-renting the apartment (ex. advertising).
+3. If you are accepted but don't want the apartment, the landlord can deduct for the actual costs of re-renting the apartment (for example, advertising) but they can't charge for their time spent showing or re-renting the apartment.
 They must return the rest of the earnest money to you within three business days (unless you gave written permission to retain it for up to 21 days).
 ATCP 134.05

-For more information on what to do when moving into an apartment, check our webpage on Moving Out of One Apartment Into Another.
+For more information on what to do when moving into an apartment in the City of Madison see Moving Out of One Apartment Into Another.